 When you submit these forms, include documentation that you have applied for SSDI.

-Fifth, if OPM denies your application for federal disability retirement, the federal employee must appeal in a timely manner.
+If OPM denies your application for federal disability retirement, you must appeal in a timely manner.
 You must first request reconsideration.
 If OPM denies your timely request for reconsideration, you have the right to appeal OPM's decision to the Merit Systems Protection Board (MSPB).

 The FERS application process can be daunting and overwhelming for an individual applying for federal disability retirement.
 In addition to the elements listed above, decades of case law have refined and defined some of the above elements, and you may have to provide more or less information, depending on your unique situation.
 Contact a disability lawyer if you have doubts that you'll be approved for a disability retirement annuity or if you have been denied.